ntamasM/srt-translator/README.md

 ### Word Removal File Format

-Create a text file with one word per line to remove:
+Create a text file with one word or pattern per line to remove:

 ```
 damn